nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Filter contacts by keywords `find`

-Finds persons whose specified fields contain any of the given keywords limited to only one attribute.
+You can find contacts whose specified fields contain any of the given keywords limited to only one attribute.

 <div markdown="block" class="alert alert-info">